markziemann/enrichment_recipe/README.md

 This guide will walk you through the process of setting up your own reproducible workflow in a docker container.
+If you don't have access to a linux system with Docker, see our udocker (no root) and Windows guides below.

 ### 1. Set up the git repository